 Sending Audit Logs to Syslog

-You can configure SDKMS to send audit log entries to Syslog server
+You can configure Fortanix Self-Defending KMS to send audit log entries to the Syslog server.

 To configure logging events to Syslog, in the Custom Log Management Integrations section, click the ADD INTEGRATION button for Syslog.